wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 Storing your secrets in a `.env` file persists your environment variables but does have some problems.

-For example, if say you are on a team with ten people.
+For example, say you are on a team with ten people.
 Everyone is tracking their secrets in `.env` files, and one of the secrets changes (say you get a new API key).

 In that case, ten people all have to update their `.env` file, which is not very efficient.